prrvchr/eMailerOOo/README.md

 ### Introduction:

 To be able to use the email merge feature using mailing lists, it is necessary to have a datasource with tables having the following columns:
-- One or more columns of email addresses.
-These columns will be selected from a list and if this selection is not unique, then the first non-null email address will be used.
+- One or more email addresses columns.
+These columns are chosen from a list and if this choice is not unique, then the first non-null email address column will be used.
-- A primary key column to uniquely identify records.
-This column must be of type SQL VARCHAR.
+- One or more primary key column to uniquely identify records, it can be a compound primary key.
+Supported types are VARCHAR and/or INTEGER, or derived.
+These columns must be declared with the NOT NULL constraint.
-- A bookmark column, or row number column or `ROWNUM()`, which corresponds to the row number in the result set of an SQL command.

 In addition, this datasource must have at least one **main table**, including all the records that can be used during the email merge.